sai-raparla/sai-raparla/README.md

 - 🎓 Studying **Computer Science** with a Minor in Mathematics
 - 💼 Interned twice **Optum**
 - 🤖 Currently working on an **AI agent that identifies GitLab pipeline breaks** to help streamline debugging and development workflows
-- 📚 Interested in software engineering, AI, machine learning, and building impactful tools
+- 📚 Interested in software engineering, machine learning, cloud computing, and building impactful tools

 ### Contact
 - 📧 **Email:** sairaparla@gmail.com